DIY Horseshoe Pit Construction And Dimensions

 - The pitching platforms flank the pit to its left and right sides and are parallel to each other.
 They shall be level with each other and to the top of the pit.
 They shall be 18 inches (46 cms) to 20.5 inches (52 cms) wide (depending on the width of the pit) and shall be a minimum of 6 feet (183 cms) long

-- Finally you’ll want a backboard 4′ away from the stake.
+- Finally you’ll want a pit backboard 4′ away from the stake.

 - Next you’ll need to place your stakes: Each stake shall be centered between the pitching platforms with a minimum of 21 inches (53.5 cms) from the stake to the front and back of the pit.
-On regulation courts the stakes are 40 feet (1220 cms) apart.
+On regulation horseshoe court dimensions the stakes are 40 feet (1220 cms) apart stake to stake.

 - The substance that makes up your pit is largely up to you.
 Find something that is easy to obtain, like dirt, sand, or clay.
 We personally like playground sand.

 - For a basic pit without the pitcher’s box and a simple blackboard you’ll need landscape timbers.
 Cut 4 of them 36′ long and 4 of them 48′.
 The 36′ landscape timbers will be used for the backboard, the 48′ will be used for the sides.

 - Drill 3 pilot holes of 1/2′ in the 36′ landscape timbers.
 2 pilot holes at each end and one pilot hole in the middle.

 - Pound in 1/2′ X 2′ rebar using a sledgehammer.
 This will fasten the 36′ timbers together and into the ground.
 (Alternatively, you can dig the ground out and fasten them using timber stakes.)

 - Use 1/2″ X 1′ rebar for the 48″ landscape timbers